-new jersey man pleads guilty to loan fraud
+new jersey man sentenced to six years in prison for loan fraud

-U.S. District Court Judge Stewart Dalzell scheduled a sentencing hearing for January 4, 2013.
-Coyle faces a maximum possible sentence of 60 years in prison, five years of supervised release, $2 million in fines, restitution to the banks, and a $200 special assessment.
-The defendant also agrees to pay restitution as directed by the court to individuals who had entered into rent-to-own, house swap, or similar ownership agreements with the defendant, or any entity controlled by the defendant, for properties that were pledged as collateral.
+In addition to the prison term, U.S. District Court Judge Stewart Dalzell ordered restitution in the amount of $6,480,302.65, five years of supervised release, a $200 special assessment, and a forfeiture money judgment of $10,106,200.
+The restitution amount includes individuals who had entered into rent-to-own, house swap, or similar ownership agreements with the defendant, or any entity controlled by the defendant, for properties that were pledged as collateral.

 The case was investigated by the Federal Bureau of Investigation and the Economic and Cyber Crimes Unit of the Philadelphia District Attorney’s Office.
-It is being prosecuted by Assistant United States Attorney Mary Kay Costello.
+It was prosecuted by Assistant United States Attorney Mary Kay Costello.

 UNITED STATES ATTORNEY'S OFFICE, EASTERN DISTRICTof PENNSYLVANIA